rowynsai/wstem-calendar/README.md

 This is a web application designed to show all upcoming events for UBC women in STEM!
 ## Features

-- User login and registration
+- User login/registration, with toggle preferences for event type
 - View calendar events
 - Access calendar without logging in
 - Suggest event absent from calendar